RandyGaul/cute_framework/doc/protocol.md

 ### Sending Challenge Response

 During the *sending connection request* the client stored the contents of *challenge request packet*.
 The contents are used to form the *challenge response packet*.
-The client sends the server the *challenge response packet* at the PACKET_SEND_FREQUENCY (see [Tuning Parameters](#tuning-parameters)).
+The client repeatedly sends the server the *challenge response packet* at the PACKET_SEND_FREQUENCY (see [Tuning Parameters](#tuning-parameters)).
 The purpose is to verify a few things about the client:

 1. That the client is not spoofing their IP address, and can successfully respond to the server by reflecting the *challenge request packet* with a *challenge response packet*.
 2. That the client is able to decrypt the *challenge request packet* and encrypt the *challenge response packet*.
 This asserts that the client was the **only** user the web service gave the original connect token to.